 Learning how to remove rust stains from vinyl flooring can help you save money and maintain a clean look throughout your home.
-From basic home remedies to store bought concoctions, there are a few different ways to conquer pesky rustiness without having to replace your flooring.
+From basic home remedies to store-bought concoctions, there are a few different ways to conquer pesky rustiness without replacing your flooring.

 Understanding Vinyl Flooring and Its Vulnerability

-Rust stains can be unsightly and also very difficult to remove, due to the composition of the vinyl itself.
+Rust stains can be unsightly and very difficult to remove due to the composition of the vinyl itself.
 Vinyl is a synthetic material created out of chlorine and ethylene.
-In layman's terms, it is a very durable plastic that was manufactured to substitute for metal flooring.
-It is cheaper to purchase, easier to install, and unfortunately can be susceptible to rust stains when the room's continual oxygen flow combines with the vinyl to produce oxidation.
+In layman's terms, it is a durable plastic manufactured to substitute for metal flooring.
+It is cheaper to purchase, easier to install, and unfortunately, can be susceptible to rust stains when the room's continual oxygen flow combines with the vinyl to produce oxidation.

 This homemade solution will fade the rust stain off your vinyl floor.